 Creating your first event can be somewhat daunting, but you'll soon see there's nothing to worry about.
 Let's dive in.

 An event consists of three tabs: the votes, the messages, and the participant pace.

 The votes are interactions with which you can gauge your audience's interest and knowledge in real-time.
 Insert these questions into presentations to maintain high attention rates and improve student learning during class.

-Students can send their teacher messages in real-time.
-The message board allows them to send their questions, ideas, arguments, and remarks without ever having to speak up or raise their hand.
+Students can send you messages in real-time.
+The message wall allows them to send their questions, ideas, arguments, and remarks without ever having to speak up or raise their hand.
 In large classrooms and auditoria in particular, this gives everyone a voice.

 In addition, by liking each other's messages, students can prioritise the most important questions and show you where their interests lie.